cal-itp/data-analyses/high_quality_transit_areas/README.md

 1. [Compile rail, ferry, brt data](./rail_ferry_brt_stops.py)
 1. [Calculate stop-level frequencies for single routes and multiple routes](./create_aggregate_stop_frequencies.py)
+    * We consider multiple routes where those routes are substantially collinear
+    * See [technical_notes.md](technical_notes.md) for additional details.
 1. [Draw bus corridors, from routes to HQTA segments](./create_hqta_segments.py)
     * Across all operators, find the longest shapes in each direction.
 Use a symmetric difference to grab the components that make up the route network.
     * Cut route into HQTA segments.
 Every segment is 1,250 m.